Is there really a syntactic category of subordination?

 1988 “Amele Switch-reference and the Theory of Grammar.”
 Linguistic Inquiry

 “On Syntactic Convergence: The Case of the Verb say in Tibeto-Burman

 Proceedings of the Fourteenth Annual Meeting of the Berkeley Linguistic Society

 1985 “Grammar and Written Discourse: Initial vs. Final Purpose Clauses in English.”
 Text

 1961 Die Ewe-Sprache in Togo.
 Zweite berichtigte Aussage von E. Kähler-Meyer

 .
 Chinese Motion-Directional Construction: A Conceptual and Cognitive Analysis

 Nikitina, Tatiana & Alexandra Vydrina

-This list is based on CrossRef data as of 26 april 2022.
+This list is based on CrossRef data as of 5 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.